 Acronyms

-Write a program that prompts the use for a phrase and creates an acronym, consisting of the first letters of each word, in uppercase.
+Write a program that prompts the user for a phrase and creates an acronym, consisting of the first letters of each word, in uppercase.

 To approach a problem, it is useful to break it into steps: